Coop56/CodeEval/README.md

 # CodeEval
-My solutions to the problems on CodeEval.com, in several languages, grouped by difficulty.
+My solutions to the problems on CodeEval.com grouped by difficulty. http://www.codeeval.com